IT Training

 Device Management

 As an IT admin, you need control over the company devices.
-With Intune, you can remotely reboot, rename, lock or wipe a device.
+With Intune, you can remotely reboot, rename, lock or

 • Lock, Restart or Remove Device